NIMH-SCCN/callicog/README.md

 **For touchscreen mirroring:**

 Operant chambers are configured as VNC servers, meaning that the display can be remotely viewed during real time experimentation.
 To view a screen mirror:
-* Open VNC Viewer for MacOS.
-Available for download [here](https://www.realvnc.com/en/connect/download/viewer/macos).
+* Open a VNC client, e.g. [RealVNC Viewer for MacOS](https://www.realvnc.com/en/connect/download/viewer/macos).
 * Enter the IP address or hostname (<hostname>.local) to view the screen mirror.